 Increased patient safety

-Telemedicine may benefit a practice or organization by improving patient triage and clinical outcomes.
-For patients, using telemedicine may reduce the burden of travel to access care, enhance timely delivery of health care services, increase compliance with treatment plans, improve communication with health care practitioners and lower the cost of care.
+Telehealth may benefit a practice or organization by improving patient triage and clinical outcomes.
+For patients, using telehealth may reduce the burden of travel to access care, enhance timely delivery of health care services, increase compliance with treatment plans, improve communication with health care practitioners, and lower the cost of care.

 “When integrated into coordinated health care systems, store-and-forward teledermatology can improve access to high-quality dermatologic care for diverse patient populations with many skin diseases.”

-Quiz Ref IDFamiliarize Yourself with Federal and State Laws and Regulations.
+Familiarize Yourself With Federal and State Laws and Regulations

-Assess Your Technology and Tech Support Needs for Successful and Legally Compliant Telemedicine Services.
+Assess Your Technology and Tech Support Needs for Successful and Legally Compliant Telehealth Services

-Understand Appropriate Practice Guidelines to Initiate a Telemedicine Service Model.
+Understand Appropriate Practice Guidelines to Initiate a Telehealth Service Model

-Before adopting telemedicine, familiarize yourself with the applicable state and federal laws and regulations.
+Quiz Ref IDBefore adopting telehealth, familiarize yourself with the applicable state and federal laws and regulations.
 Some important factors to consider include:

 Are there any prescribing limitations?
-Does your state require a prior in-person visit or is a face-to-face (videoconference) visit sufficient before prescribing?
-Be aware that prescribing of controlled substances is further limited by federal law.
+Does your state require a prior in-person visit, or is a face-to-face (videoconference) visit sufficient before prescribing?
+Be aware that prescribing controlled substances is further limited by federal law.

-Does your state require a prior in-person visit before a patient exam via telemedicine?
-What are the patient-physician relationship requirements for use of telemedicine under state law?
+Does your state require a prior in-person visit before a patient exam via telehealth?
+What are the patient–physician relationship requirements for the use of telehealth under state law?